MadScotty/DoctorSpaceBot/README.md

 # DoctorSpaceBot
-Star Citizen Discord Bot made for the Star Citizen organization SSEA and alliance member Discord Servers
+Star Citizen Discord Bot made for the Star Citizen organization SSEA and alliance member Discord servers.

+Type .help for a list of commands

 Current version:  1.2